Morehead State University: Morehead State Public Radio

 Morehead State Public Radio (MSPR) is governed by the Board of Regents at Morehead State University.
 MSPR is operated by its flagship station WMKY at 90.3 FM in Morehead.
 WMKY in Morehead is licensed for 50,000 watts and serves more than 20 counties in Kentucky, Ohio, and West Virginia.
 The WMKY studios are located in Breckinridge Hall on the campus of Morehead State University.
-Since 1965, WMKY has served the communities of eastern Kentucky, southern Ohio, and western West Virginia.
-MSPR's mission to the region is to provide programming that is educational, informative, and entertaining.
-Through the work provided by a staff consisting of full-time directors, student interns, work studies, and community volunteers, MSPR offers regional news, public affairs, and documentary programming, as well as a variety of regional music programs consisting of classical, jazz, and Americana.
-MSPR produces regular daily newscasts and in-depth features on people, places, and events in the region.
+WMKY has operated since 1965.

 Athletics

 The Morehead State athletic teams are called the Eagles.
 The eagle mascot is named Beaker, and the school colors are blue and gold.
 The university is a member of the NCAA Division I ranks (for football, the Football Championship Subdivision), primarily competing in the Ohio Valley Conference (OVC) since the 1948–49 academic year; while its football team competes in the Pioneer Football League (PFL).
 The Eagles previously competed in the Kentucky Intercollegiate Athletic Conference (KIAC; now currently known as the River States Conference (RSC) since the 2016–17 school year) of the National Association of Intercollegiate Athletics (NAIA) from 1933–34 to 1947–48; and in the defunct West Virginia Intercollegiate Athletic Conference (WVIAC) from 1929–30 to 1932–33.

 Morehead State competes in 17 intercollegiate varsity sports: Men's sports baseball, basketball, cross country, football, golf and track & field; while women's include basketball, beach volleyball, cross country, golf, soccer, softball, track & field and volleyball; and co-ed sports include cheerleading, dance and rifle.

 With 2017–18 being its initial season and the OVC not yet sponsoring the sport, the beach volleyball team will compete as an independent.
 The football team competes as a member of the Pioneer Football League, a non-scholarship Division I (FCS) league.